IATApps/AudioKitSynthOne/README.md

 new capabilities of the base operating system.
 ![Screenshot](http://audiokitpro.com/images/ak2.gif)

+**“AudioKit Synth One is a wonderful example of how iPad can change the way music is made.”**
+– Apple, App Store Editorial Team

 If you're new to [AudioKit](https://audiokitpro.com/), you can learn more: [here](https://audiokitpro.com/audiokit/).
 This code and app is made possible by all the contributors to AudioKit.
 Many of the features of Synth One are availble as modules in AudioKit, allowing you easy access to oscillators, filters, reverbs, effects, and other DSP processing: [code here](https://github.com/AudioKit/AudioKit).

 ## Features & App Store Location